-Any party entering a submission to the SVG/NACDA College Sports Media Awards is eligible to attend the SVG College Sports Summit (May 30-June 1, 2018, Atlanta) for free.
+Any party entering a submission to the SVG/NACDA College Sports Media Awards is eligible to attend the SVG College Sports Summit (May 29- May 31, 2019, Atlanta) for free.

 CATEGORIES AND ELIGIBILITY

-There are 20 categories for entry in the College Sports Media Awards that will encompass four divisions for competition: National Network; Regional/Local Networks/Syndicators and Production Companies; Collegiate Athletics; Collegiate Students.
+There are twenty (20) categories for entry in the College Sports Media Awards that will encompass four divisions for competition: Professional; College Conferences and Governing Bodies; Collegiate Athletics; Collegiate Students.
 Universities from the U.S. and Canada are eligible.

 The Divisions are defined as:

-Collegiate Athletics – All NCAA, NJCAA, NAIA, and accredited institutions in the U.S. and Canada, and conferences or governing organizations.
+Collegiate Athletics – All NCAA, NJCAA, NAIA, and accredited institutions in the U.S. and Canada.
 These productions are funded, supervised and executed solely by athletic department employees and their staff (full-time, part-time, freelance, intern, student).
-This includes any College Governing Body or Conference Digital Network.
-If the Governing Body or Conference employs its own production staff, then they fall within this Division.
-Examples include as NCAA.com, NAIA.com, NJCAA.com, The Ivy League, The Patriot League, The Mountain West, etc.

 Collegiate Student – All NCAA, NJCAA, NAIA, and accredited institutions in the U.S. and Canada.
 These productions are funded and supervised solely by university employees (athletic or academic).
 The production work is completed solely by students (undergraduate or graduate) who are enrolled part-time or full-time at that institution during the time period designated for the content to be produced to be eligible for the awards.
 In the case of the Live Game, Program or Event category, 80% of the production personnel must be students to be eligible.
 Students who are paid are also eligible.